UW Women's Center

 - Provide monthly updates to program staff

-- Share college and work experiences with your mentee
+- Share college and work experiences with your student

-- Be a resource to your mentee by providing advice on how to network and gain contacts for professional opportunities
+- Be a resource to your student by providing advice on how to network and gain contacts for professional opportunities